Medical Assistant Program

-The Medical Assistant program provides a balanced blend of administrative and clinical courses to prepare students for entry level medical assisting in doctors' offices and clinics.
+The Medical Assistant program provides a balanced blend of administrative and clinical courses to prepare students for entry-level medical assisting in doctors' offices and clinics.

 This allied health care profession offers work primarily in ambulatory settings such as medical offices and clinics.
 A supervised internship at a physician’s office is required.
 Prior to placement the student must be CPR certified and submit evidence of good health, including up-to-date immunizations and tuberculin screening results.
-A background check may also be required, and any person committed of a felony will not be allowed to write the certification exam.
+A background check may also be required, and any person that committed a felony will not be allowed to write the credentialing exam.

 You will learn in a dedicated lab featuring equipment you will use on the job such as EKG machine, blood pressure cuff, and AED trainer.
 You will also test your skills with several computer simulation programs.

 An interest in helping people, strong organizational skills, and attention to detail are personal qualities that successful students bring to this program.
 The ability to handle several tasks at one time is important, as well as possessing strong written and oral communication skills and computer skills.
 Before starting the program, your academic background and assessment scores or testing results are reviewed to determine the right courses to take.
 Review classes are also available to prepare you to meet the academic requirements of ACC’s Medical Assistant program.

 As a medical assistant, your duties will vary from office to office, depending on your employer’s location, size, and specialized work.
 In a smaller practice, you may be expected to perform both clerical and clinical work while reporting to the office manager.
 In larger practices, however, you will often specialize in a particular area and report to a department supervisor.

 Your job responsibilities will include many clerical duties.
 These may include handling correspondence, scheduling patients, updating and filing medical records, and maintaining billing and bookkeeping records.